RoskiDeluge/aleph-image-generator/README.md

 Create images with AI that can remember and are remembered.

-The two data primitives of the app are moods and modes.
+The two primitives of the app are moods and modes.
 Moods are similar to categories in that they are collections of related modes.
 A mode is a combination of a prompt and an image.

 Usage: